fu-malaria/fu-malaria/README.md

-### FU Malaria - Computer Vision Platform for the Detection of Malaria and other Blood Borne Conditions
+### FU Malaria - Computer Vision Platform for the Detection of Malaria and other Blood diseases

 Last year my engineer FV and I spent a summer working on a skunk works project to train OpenCV to detect Malaria in blood cells.